-Made in wartime and edited in candlelight, Mikhail Vartanov‘s rarely-seen masterpiece tells about his friendship with the genius Sergei Parajanov who was imprisoned by KGB at the “at the peak of his artistic power.”
+Filmed in wartime and edited under candlelight, Vartanov‘s rarely-seen masterwork is about his friendship with the genius Parajanov who was imprisoned, “at the height of his fame and artistic powers”, for the outspoken criticism of the Soviet regime.

-Vartanov takes us back with the scenes from his censored 1969 film The Color of Armenian Land where Paradjanov is at work on The Color of Pomegranates – widely regarded as one of the greatest films of all time — juxtaposed with the shocking request Paradjanov sent him in unpublished 1974 letters from the Soviet prisons.
+Vartanov resurrects the scene from his banned 1969 film The Color of Armenian Land where Parajanov concocts the chef-d’oeuvre Sayat Nova (The Color of Pomegranates) — widely regarded as one of the greatest films of all time — then reveals a shocking secret request Parajanov had sent to him in an unpublished 1974 letter from the Ukrainian prisons.

-Parajanov: The Last Spring caused a sensation at its premieres in Russia and Armenia, and influcenced numerous future books, writings and films, not least because Vartanov demistified Paradjanov’s misunderstood cinematic language in just few wise sentences.
+The Last Spring caused a sensation at its premiere in Russia, Ukraine, and Armenia, won the Russian Academy of Cinema Arts Award, and influenced numerous future books, writings and films, not least because Vartanov had demystified Parajanov’s misunderstood cinematic language with wise and brief narration.

 ALL MOVIE GUIDE